L0wenn/Umi/README.md

 * Anime pictures and gifs (seriosly, try `neko` it's posts very cute nekos)
 * Gelbooru
 * Commands to spice up the server with memes
-* And other stuff I'm lazy to list myself, so you better to [invite the bot](https://discord.com/oauth2/authorize?client_id=424862035063603202&scope=bot&permissions=2146958839) and see it for yourself yourself!
+* And other stuff I'm lazy to list myself, so you better to [invite the bot](https://discord.com/oauth2/authorize?client_id=424862035063603202&scope=bot&permissions=2146958839) and see it for yourself!

 ## Todo List for now: